Formation of the First Galaxies: Theory and Simulations: Summary and Conclusion

 Making this task especially daunting is the range of scales that must be taken into account.
 The gas clouds which collapse to form stars are on sub-parsec scales, metal-enrichment from the first supernovae occurs on parsec to kiloparsec scales, and the radiation emitted by the first stars can impact regions on kiloparsec or even megaparsec scales.
 Thus, simulations must ultimately resolve an enormous range of scales in order to capture all of the important physical processes that come into play.
 While we have introduced the results of numerous analytical calculations and simulations, none of them alone captures all of the processes we have discussed simultaneously.
 Indeed, this stands as one of the primary challenges to making detailed predictions of the nature of the first galaxies.

 \begin{acknowledgement} The author is grateful to the editors for the invitation to contribute this Chapter, as well as to Bhaskar Agarwal, Volker Bromm, Umberto Maio, and Eyal Neistein for helpful comments on an earlier draft of this work.
-Credit also goes to Chalence Safranek-Schrader for identifying an error (now corrected) in equation (29). \end{acknowledgement}
+Credit also goes to Chalence Safranek-Shrader for identifying an error (now corrected) in equation (29), as well as to Daisuke Nakauchi for identifying an inconsistency (now corrected) between equations (25) and (26). \end{acknowledgement}